IMBEL IA2: History

 The IMBEL IA2 was created by Lieutenant Colonel Paulo Augusto Capetti Rodrigues Porto of the Brazilian Armaments Industry (IMBEL), to replace FN FAL and its variants in the ranks of the Brazilian Army.
 After the Army realized that IMBEL MD-97 could not meet the basic requirements to replace the FAL, IMBEL began to modernize the MD-97 project, but the simple modernization of the project, which used many FAL parts, was not enough to meet the needs of the Army.

 With this, the project of a totally new rifle began in 2012, initially named as MD-97 Mk.II, not just a modernization of the MD-97, but a totally new rifle.
 It was unveiled in 2010, when it began to be tested in the Center of Evaluations of Army (CAEx), in the test field of Marambaia, Rio de Janeiro.
 In 2012, the Army commissioned the initial order of 1,500 IA2 5.56, in the 5.56×45mm NATO and 7.62×51mm NATO model, to be distributed for testing between Various units of the Army, such as the Special Operations Brigade, the Parachute Infantry Brigade and the Jungle Infantry Brigades.

 The final product fired over 70 thousand rounds, and was subjected to endurance tests, sand, dust, high and low temperatures as well as immersion in water, followed by firing.
 The performance in tests in the jungle environment proved its reliability, as well as its run time of 15 seconds after submersion.
 Its performance was also tested in parachuting, caatinga and special operations.

 In 2012, tests were carried out for the operational evaluation of 20 rifles at the Brazilian Marine Corps through COMANF, the Battalion Riverine Operations and 3rd Infantry Battalion of Marines, under the coordination of Board of Navy Weapon Systems (DSAM) and Equipment Command of the Marines (CMatFN).
 The performance of the rifle was evaluated under operational conditions, where was verified, for example, its compatibility with the individual equipment of the military and its resistance to impacts and contact with sand, water or mud.

 In December 2013 the Brazilian Army placed an order for 20,000 rifles in 5.56.
 In 2016, it was announced that CAEx would be testing five prototypes of the Fz 7.62 variant.

+In 2021, the Brazilian Army selected the AEL Guará red dot sight, from AEL Sistemas, to equip their IA2s.